will-lancer/will-lancer.github.io/README.md

  * PHY 301: Electromagnetic Theory I.
  * MAT 320: Introduction to Analysis.

-### What I'm currently reading (updated 7/2/24)
-I'm basically just prepping for my graduate courses next semester, in addition to some topical reading on PDEs and QM.
- * For classical mechanics, I'm finishing up *Modern Classical Mechanics* by Helliwell and Sahakian, as well as *Mechanics* by Landau and Lifshitz.
- * For algebra, I'm going through Aluffi's *Algebra: Chapter 0*, and Lang's *Undergraduate Algebra*.
-The latter is a far more classical and digestible treatment of algebra, and the former gives one a more modern perspective on the subject; they complement each other nicely.
- * I'm also reading up on basic undergraduate physics.
-A list of books is:
-     * *Modern Classical Mechanics* by Helliwell and Sahakian and *Mechanics* by Landau and Lifshitz.
-     * *Introduction to Electrodynamics* by Griffiths and *Classical Electrodynamics: A Modern Perspective* by Lechner.
-     * *Introduction to Thermal Physics* by Blundell.
-     * *The Physics of Quantum Mechanics* by Binney and Skinner and *Quantum Theory, Groups, and Representations* by Woit.

 ## Industry
 My main interests in business are:
  * Economical nuclear fission, and commercial nuclear fusion.